 Soon it will be the 100th anniversary since the Kars agreement separated brothers, sisters, parents and children who ended up on opposite sides of the Georgian-Turkish border

-On 13 October 1921, nearly one hundred years ago, a document was signed in the residence of the Wali (ruler) of the city of Kars, wherein new borders were established between the Soviet Union and Turkey.
+October 13, 2021 will mark exactly 100 years since a document was signed at the residence of the vali (local authority) in the city of Kars, according to which new borders were established between the Soviet Union and Turkey.

 In accordance with this treaty, Turkey transferred part of Adjara, with its largest city being Batumi, to the Soviet Union, receiving Kars, Artvin, and Ardahan from the Soviet Union in return.

 This happened when the Red Army was already here after the occupation of Georgia.
 The democratic government of Georgia was in exile, and the occupational regime had been approved of within the country.